 MassDOT was established under Chapter 25 (An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts) of the Acts of 2009.
 MassDOT has four divisions: Highway, Rail and Transit, Aeronautics, and the Registry of Motor Vehicles.
 The MassDOT Board of Directors, comprised of 11 members appointed by the Governor, oversees all four divisions and MassDOT operations, including the MBTA.
 The board was expanded to 11 members by the legislature in 2015 based on a recommendation by Governor Baker's Special Panel, a group of transportation leaders assembled to review structural problems with the MBTA and deliver recommendations for improvements.
-MassDOT has three seats on the MPO board, including seats for the Highway Division and the Rail and Transit Division.
+MassDOT has three seats on the MPO board, including a seat for the Highway Division.

-- The MassDOT Highway Division has jurisdiction over the roadways, bridges, and tunnels formerly overseen by the Massachusetts Highway Department and the Massachusetts Turnpike Authority.
+The MassDOT Highway Division has jurisdiction over the roadways, bridges, and tunnels formerly overseen by the Massachusetts Highway Department and the Massachusetts

+Turnpike Authority.
 The Highway Division also has jurisdiction over many bridges and parkways that previously were under authority of the Department of Conservation and Recreation.
 The Highway Division is responsible for the design, construction, and maintenance of the Commonwealth's state highways and bridges.
 It is also responsible for overseeing traffic safety and engineering activities for the state highway system.
-These activities include operating the Highway Operations Control Center to ensure safe road and travel conditions. - The Rail and Transit Division oversees MassDOT's freight and passenger rail program, and provides oversight of Massachusetts' 15 regional transit authorities (RTA), as well as intercity bus service, the MBTA's paratransit service (The RIDE), and a statewide mobility management effort.
+These activities include operating the Highway Operations Control Center to ensure safe road and travel conditions.

 The MBTA, created in 1964, is a body politic and corporate, and a political subdivision of the Commonwealth.
 Under the provisions of Chapter 161A of the Massachusetts General Laws (MGL), it has the statutory responsibility within its district of operating the public transportation system, preparing the engineering and architectural designs for transit development projects, and constructing and operating transit development projects.
 The MBTA district comprises 175 communities, including all of the 97 cities and towns of the Boston Region MPO area.
-In April 2015, because of a plan of action to improve the MBTA, a five-member Fiscal and Management Control Board (FMCB) was created.
+In April 2015, as a result of a plan of action to improve the MBTA, a five-member Fiscal and Management Control Board (FMCB) was created.
 The FMCB was created to oversee and improve the finances, management, and operations of the MBTA.
 The FMCB's authorizing statute called for an initial three-year term, with the option for the board to request that the Governor approve a single two-year extension.
 In 2017, the FMCB's initial mandate, which would have expired in June 2018, was extended for two years, through June 30, 2020.
 The FMCB's goals target governance, finance, and agency structure and operations through recommended executive and legislative actions that embrace transparency and develop stability in order to earn public trust.
 By statute, the MBTA FMCB consists of five members, one with experience in transportation finance, one with experience in mass transit operations, and three who are also members of the MassDOT Board of Directors.